 James (Ya’akov) has always been considered the eldest of the brothers of Jesus, after Jewish tradition he is mentioned first in Matthew 13.55.
 James’ position as chief rabbi of the Messianic Jewish Synagogue (Jerusalem) defines his authority and accredits his status as a Torah teacher.
-He spoke for Nazarene adherents, and was known as a Tzaddik, or wise man, even among those who were non-messianic Jews.
-The family of Jesus was well educated in traditional teachings, as was Jesus himself.
+He spoke for Nazarene adherents and was known as a Tzaddik, or wise man, even among those who were non-messianic Jews.
+The family of Jesus was well-educated in traditional teachings, as was Jesus himself.

-That James’ speaking moves from the root of Jewish law, at first presents a perplexity for many Christian readers.
+That James’ speaking moves from within the root of Jewish law, at first presents a perplexity for many Christian readers.
 James seems to speak from what was and not from what now is, at least as the true believer would observe it.
 However, this misses the point of James’ importance.
-James must have been highly trusted by Jesus, and would be the most knowledgable in Torah interpretation and teaching.
-It will be James who will make the final decision concerning Paul’s ministry unto the Gentiles, as opposed to Peter who is sent out to the Jews.
-It is James who is the first high priest of the transitional church.
-James will determine what Jewish laws do not have to be followed by Gentiles, thus creating the structure of the formative church no longer Jewish.
-James is seldom mentioned as the pivotal logos of the early church.
+Trusted by Jesus, James would be the most knowledgeable in Torah interpretation and teaching.
+James will make the final decision concerning Paul’s ministry unto the Gentiles, as opposed to Peter who is sent out to the Jews.
+It is James who is the first bishop of the transitional church.
+James will determine what Jewish laws do not have to be followed by Gentiles, thus assisting the structure of the formative church no longer Jewish.
+James is seldom mentioned as the pivotal logo of the early church.

 James becomes potent within the Jewish community, it is the Sadducees and Pharisees along with an aroused populous who martyr James in AD 62.